coreos/ignition/doc/operator-notes.md

 ### Unspecified partition size
 If `size` is not specified and a partition with the same number exists, it will use the value of the existing partition, unless wipePartitionEntry is set.
 If `size` is not specified and there is no existing partition, or wipePartitionEntry is set, `size` act as if it were set to 0 and use the size of the largest block.

+## Config Merging

+Ignition supports fetching and merging multiple configs.
+This replaces the `append` functionality of the Ignition 2.x.0 specification.
+There are several rules that determine how configs get merged.
+When a child config is merged with a parent, generally the child config's values override the parent config's values.

+### Child configs take precedence when specified

+If a parent and child object are being merged, the fields in the child object take precedence over the fields in the parent config.
+If a field in the child object is not specified, the field from the parent is used instead.

+### Most lists are deduplicated

+All lists of objects have a field that uniquely identifies that object.
+If a child config contains an entry that matches an entry already specified in the parent config, those entries are merged.
+A few sections of the config are exempt from this behavior.
+See the [configuration specification][config-spec] for a complete listing.
+Generally the only lists that are simply appended are those that specify arguments to commands like `mkfs` or `mdadm`.

+### Files, Directories, and Links are deduplicated across each other

+Since files, directories, and links all describe filesystem entries can conflict, these lists are deduplicated across each other.
+This means a file in a child config can replace a link in the parent, or a directory in a child config can replace a file in the parent.

+### Configs are merged in a depth first traversal

+A child config can specify children of its own.
+Those children are merged into their parent config before that config is merged into its own parent.
+If a config specifies multiple children, those children are merged in the order they appear.

+[config-spec]: configuration-v3_0.md